Second hand dealer capabilities

 FieldStack tracks all items sold back by customers using a loyalty account.
 It can store as many of the following customer details as required:

-FieldStack also stores the Employee Code and Transaction Date associated with a buyback.
+FieldStack also stores the Employee Code and Transaction Date associated with a buyback as well as the financial details of the transaction.

 Webcam pictures of customer IDs (where required) can be captured during buybacks.
 When this feature is active, a button will appear in the bottom-right corner of the transaction screen that says Capture Image.
 Selecting this will activate the webcam at the register and pull up a screen to take the picture.
 Position the ID so that its image appears in the Image Capture screen then select Snap Shot.